paxdotdev/pax/lab-journal-zb.md

         This extends beyond these two nodes — we also need to manage some stack representation of e.g. `current_containing_component` and its slot children.
-            Cloning `ptc` is pretty clean, if we bite off an Rc<RefCell<>> for the native message queue + shared state [x] Unplug most of pax_std to reduce iterative surface area [ ] Come back at the end, plug back in, and normalize the rest [ ] Native patches
-      [ ] Figure out to what extent we need to hook back up hacked caching for various dirty-watchers.
-Either make these caches stateful inside ExpandedNodes, or power through dirty-DAG
-      [ ] Decide (and enact) whether we continue to track last_patches, or whether we firehose update methods until dirty dag [ ] Refactor and hook back up patches
-[ ] clipping_ids & scroller_ids in property compute
-      [-] 1. might not need them at the *Create stage; might be able to not worry about this [x] 2. could make clipping & scrolling containers responsible for their own properties_compute recursion, managing their stacks similarly to components + stack frames what would it look like to keep clipping / scroller ids on ptc? need to manage pushing / popping pre/post recursion need to be able to refer to this during rendering, probably be keeping "expanded" ideas of the clipping / scrolling stack (clones of the vecs of ids?) on each expanded node.
+            Cloning `ptc` is pretty clean, if we bite off an Rc<RefCell<>> for the native message queue + shared state [x] Unplug most of pax_std to reduce iterative surface area [x] clipping_ids & scroller_ids in property compute [-] 1. might not need them at the *Create stage; might be able to not worry about this [x] 2. could make clipping & scrolling containers responsible for their own properties_compute recursion, managing their stacks similarly to components + stack frames what would it look like to keep clipping / scroller ids on ptc? need to manage pushing / popping pre/post recursion need to be able to refer to this during rendering, probably be keeping "expanded" ideas of the clipping / scrolling stack (clones of the vecs of ids?) on each expanded node.
           Can handle tracking clipping IDs (used strictly for native-side) independently of pre/post-render lifecycle methods + rendering clipping stack manip
-          [ ] Manually manage properties-compute recursion for Scroller + Frame, like we do with Component & friends [-] 3. revisit whether mount/unmount should be in the rendering pass instead?
+          [x] Manually manage properties-compute recursion for Scroller + Frame, like we do with Component & friends [-] 3. revisit whether mount/unmount should be in the rendering pass instead?
-[ ] Handled prototypical / instantiation properties
+[x] Handled prototypical / instantiation properties
-    [x] Store a clone of `InstantiationArgs#properties` (and `#common_properties`) on each `dyn InstanceNode` [x] expose appropriate trait methods — access only? or maybe strictly internal, no need for trait methods? start with internal; punch through trait methods if that becomes necessary [ ] Hook into this when creating a new ExpandedNode — initialize ExpandedNodes with a clone of each of properties and commonproperties
+    [x] Store a clone of `InstantiationArgs#properties` (and `#common_properties`) on each `dyn InstanceNode` [x] expose appropriate trait methods — access only? or maybe strictly internal, no need for trait methods? start with internal; punch through trait methods if that becomes necessary [x] Hook into this when creating a new ExpandedNode — initialize ExpandedNodes with a clone of each of properties and commonproperties
 [x] Fully split properties-compute from render passes.
 Probably start rendering from root of expanded tree.
     [x] Refactor / separate `rtc` as relevant for this too, to help clarify the distinction between `properties compute` vs `rendering` lifecycle methods & relevant data
     [x] Refactor file boundaries along the way
-[ ] Refactor Repeat & Conditional properties computation
+[x] Refactor Repeat & Conditional properties computation
     [x] Refactor each of `Repeat`, `Slot`, and `Conditional` to be stateless (so that stateful expansions with ExpandedNodes actually work)
         [x] Figure out in particular how to store:
             [x] Repeat's cache (+ source expression?)